-Rachel, a Jewish-American woman, moves to Vienna, Austria to begin a new job at the International Atomic Energy Agency’s headquarters.
-While in Austria, she hopes to rediscover her family’s past and further pursue her dreams of travel.
-During this time of exploration, she comes to realize that the memories and recent history of the Holocaust are not easy issues for Austrians to acknowledge, especially when the infamous WWII Flak Towers ominously loom over the city.
+Rachel moves to Vienna to begin a new job at the International Atomic Energy Agency.
+While in Austria she hopes to rediscover her family’s past and further pursue her dreams of travel.
+During this time of exploration, she comes to realize that the Holocaust is still not an easy issue for Austrians to acknowledge, especially when the infamous WWII Flak Towers ominously loom over the city.
 The Austrian insistence to keep these World War II remnants intact belies a deeper national emotion.

-As refugees from war-torn Syria descend upon the central European republic, the rise of the far-right political party, the FPÖ, inheritor of Hitler’s xenophobic rhetoric, grows through the country.
+As refugees from war-torn Syria descend upon central Europe, the rise of the far-right political party, the FPÖ, inheritor of Hitler’s xenophobic rhetoric, grows within Austria.

 EUROPACIFIC FILMS, LLC presents REFUGE

-Rachel, portrayed by Katharina Sporrer, a Jewish-American woman who works for the IAEA in Vienna, Austria, is saddened to be away from her family, yet excited to be living in a new country.
-She works hard and struggles to make this new location her home.
-Surrounded by the daily reminders of Austria’s past Holocaust involvement, she delves into her family’s roots and discovers her family’s history intertwined with the Holocaust.
+Rachel (Katharina Sporrer), a Jewish-American woman who works for the IAEA in Vienna, Austria, is sad being away from her family, yet excited to be living in a new country.
+Surrounded by the daily reminders of Austria’s Holocaust involvement, she delves into her family’s roots and discovers her family’s history intertwined with the Holocaust.
 Rachel’s life, enmeshed with echoes of the past, is soon overtaken by the present as the Arab refugee crisis grows.
 With the Austrian far-right political movement gaining power, Rachel’s inner fears are born out as anti refugee statements begin to circulate.

-Phillipa, portrayed by Susanne Gschwendtner, a British physicist, working as a research executive for the IAEA in Vienna, she understands the necessity for diplomacy and keeping her staff involved.
+Phillipa (Susanne Gschwendtner), a British physicist working as a research executive for the IAEA in Vienna, understands the necessity for diplomacy and keeping her staff involved.
 Both a scientist and a business executive, she works hard and expects those around her to do the same, although she shows her humanity at unexpected moments.